zcemys1/comp0034-tutorials/activities/week4/4-3-locate-elements.md

-# Write a test that uses the chrome driver to navigate elements on the page
+# 3. Write tests that use Selenium webdriver to navigate elements on the page

+## Introduction
-This example uses the chrome driver, not requests, to navigate to a URL.
+This example uses the Selenium webdriver and the chrome driver, not requests, to navigate to a URL.

 The driver allows you to navigate the web page and carry out actions such as clicking, selecting, entering data in forms etc.